lucas-swidler/AINews/README.md

 3. Create a title generator: Create another similar model for the title of the article
 4. Create a website: Build a website to host the articles

+I have included the text documents that the model was originally trained on